wedaa/LongTail-Log-Analysis/README.md

 44) I need to cleanup the Dictionary section.
 It's still ugly-ish and needs to be cleaned up and described better

-59) CRITICAL: There's a bug in the "normalization" code for some of the statistics webpages.

-85) CRITICAL:  Make a "Top 5 LongTail webpages" with a note for new viewers to look at it.
-(Tour)

 KNOWN ISSUESAND IMPROVEMENTS FOR RELEASE 1.5
 --------------